ani2fun/cs-journal/README.md

-# Notes on Programming topics: A Personal Guide on Java, Kotlin, and Web Development (SpringBoot)
+# Notes on Programming topics: A Personal Guide on JVM languages and Web Development

 A coding playground for sharpening programming skills and exploring new concepts.